Life Insurance in France (Assurance Vie) - 2026 Guide

 Other fees to watch: arbitrage fees (0-1% per transfer between funds, though many contracts offer several free switches per year), performance fees on some actively managed funds, and the underlying management fees of the mutual funds or ETFs within your units of account (typically 0.2-2% depending on the fund type).

 The fee landscape has shifted in the past decade.
 Traditional bank contracts still charge high fees for the convenience of branch access.
-Online distributors (courtiers en ligne) typically offer 0% entry fees, lower annual charges, and broader fund selection.
-For self-directed investors comfortable with online platforms, the cost savings from going online are hard to argue with.
+Online distributors (courtiers en ligne) tend to offer 0% entry fees, lower annual charges, and broader fund selection.
+For self-directed investors who are comfortable managing things online, the savings are hard to ignore.

 Practical Uses by Life Stage